ssaunter/JBDevboard/README.md

 # JBDevboard
 A custom RP2040 dev board utilizing a NCP1117 LDO.
 This project is a modified version of the RP2040 devboard project by [Kai Pereira](https://github.com/KaiPereira/build-a-devboard), which has served as a great resource for learning about devboard production.
+This board is essentially a clone of a Raspberry Pi RP2040 board.

 Here is a look at the current build: